canonical/launchpad-manual/docs/user/explanation/teams/team-repositories.rst

 Access to team repositories is governed by membership.
 By default, any member of the owning team can push to any branch in the repository.
-When someone is removed from the team they won't be able to push to these branches anymore.
+When someone is removed from the team, they won't be able to push to these branches anymore.
-Repository owners can optionally define access rules for specific branch patterns if finer-grained control is needed.
+Repository owners can optionally define access rules for specific branch patterns if more fine-grained control is needed.

 Working on a team repository
 ----------------------------